 Step #2: Dissembling

 Dissemble removable appliances.
 To keep the appliance safe from crack and breaking. it is recommended to disassemble every removable component.
 While dissembling, you should label every removed component with a removable marker to prevent them from misplacing.
 Additionally, assign a different color to every individual appliance to keep track of its components.

 Step #3: Packing & Labeling

 Arrange, wrap, and label.
 The next step should be arranging every appliance in order and wrapping them in bubble wrap.
-To keep fragile appliances safe while shift you can them in shipping Styrofoam to prevent any damage.
+To keep fragile appliances safe while shifting you can them in shipping Styrofoam to prevent any damage.
 Afterward, attach a piece of paper outside every box either with the help of a glue stick or with scotch tape.

 Label the boxing to either indicate the fragile items or you can also mention specific instructions for your family to follow.
 Additionally, if you think you and your family cannot handle these boxes then you can hire moving companies if you know any.
 Moreover, to keep track of the appliance you can mention the packed item on the surface of the boxes.
-This way after locally moving, you don’t have to open every box for the first-day cooking and dining.
+This way after locally moving, you don’t have to open every box for the first day of cooking and dining.

 Here is a pro-tip, to keep the appliance and their wire in place, you can wrap them in a paper towel or secure the wire with cable ties.
 This way they will not be tangled with other appliances.

 Packing Dishware and Dinnerware

 The most crucial part of kitchen packing is to pack dishes.
 It requires more effort and cares than the appliance.
 Thus, to keep the glassware from cracking you can use various DIY packing tricks, such as wrapping every single piece of glassware in paper and placing the dishes sideways to make space.
 Simultaneously, you can use new knee-length socks to pack wine glasses.
 This way the broken glass shard will not cause any injury.